 Institutional Review Boards (IRBs) review clinical investigations regulated by the Food and Drug Administration (FDA) under sections 505(i) and 520(g) of the Federal Food, Drug, and Cosmetic Act, as well as clinical investigations that support applications for research or marketing permits for products regulated by the FDA.
 FDA’s regulations in 21 CFR parts 50 and 56 set forth certain requirements for IRBs regarding their oversight of those clinical investigations.
 An IRB’s compliance with the regulations is intended to protect the rights and welfare of human subjects involved in such investigations.

+The table below lists the dates that actions were taken by the FDA for each IRB listed.
+Clicking on these dates will allow the user to view the regulatory correspondence issued to the IRB by the FDA.
 To search for previously posted letters in which FDA has imposed restrictions in accordance with 21 CFR 56.103 and 56.120(b), see the Warning Letters webpage.

 |Burzynski Research Institute – Institutional Review Board (BRI IRB)||Restricted 09/23/2013||09/23/2013||April 11, 2014||N/A||N/A||N/A||N/A|

 Research Review Committee (RRC)